ddugan23/notes/topics/startupFocus.md

 -   Willpower isn't enough.
 You need tools as well.
 -   The two things that ridiculously de-risk your startup are:

-    1. Talk to you customers.
+    1. Talk to your customers.
     2. Build and launch products.

 -   Pick one avenue and stick to it.
 An equally competent team that is all-in will always beat you.